zxing/zxing/.github/CONTRIBUTING.md

 ### I get a compilation error.

-While you can check the build status at [Travis](https://travis-ci.org/zxing/zxing) to confirm, the project correctly builds and passes tests at all times.
+While you can check the build status on Github to confirm, the project correctly builds and passes tests at all times.
 90% of the time it's due to using an old version of Java.
 Version 3.4+ require Java 8.
 Use earlier versions with Java 7 and earlier.